phjanderson/TeensyMixSynth/README.md

 - 8-voices with sawtooth, square, sine, triangle, sample & hold noise and several sampled waveforms
 - 2 oscillators per voice, one with waveform shape modulation, one with frequency modulation (FM)
 - Oscillator 1 supports unison detune with a total of 7 stereo panned oscillators with adjustable detune and mix levels
-- 2 12db filters, individually controllable, one with ajustable resonance, allows various combinations of low-pass and high-pass
+- 2 12db filters, individually controllable, one with adjustable resonance, allows various combinations of low-pass and high-pass
-- 2 evenlope generators, one for amplitude, one for modulating the filter, shape, etc
+- 2 envelope generators, one for amplitude, one for modulating the filter, shape, etc
 - 1 LFO for modulating the frequency, filter, shape, etc
 - Per voice wavefolder for manipulating the waveform
 - Per voice waveshaper for distortion